onokhov/Mojolicious-Plugin-ReCAPTCHAv2-patch/README.md

 ```

 Set it true if you want to completely skip captcha validation.
 This can be useful
 for autotests.
-Environment variable C<CAPTCHA_DISABLED> has the same effect.
+Environment variable `CAPTCHA_DISABLED` has the same effect.

 - `response_name`

 Name of parameter with captcha response.
 Defines what parameter to pass
 Google for validation.
-Default is C<captcha>.
+Default is `captcha`.

 - `header`